-In 1996, the Clinton Administration shifted support to the INA after squabbling among other opposition groups reduced their viability.
+after squabbling among other opposition groups reduced their viability.
 However, the INA proved penetrated by Iraq's intelligence services, which arrested or executed over 100 INA activists in June 1996.
 In August 1996, Baghdad launched a military incursion into northern Iraq, at the invitation of the KDP, to help it capture Irbil from the PUK.
-The incursion enabled Baghdad to also rout remaining INC and INA operatives in the north.
-Allawi has emerged as a significant figure in post-Saddam politics, as discussed below, including serving as interim Prime Minister (2004-2005).
+The incursion enabled Baghdad to rout remaining INC and INA operatives in the north.

 The Kurds.
 The Kurds, who are mostly Sunni Muslims but are not Arabs, are probably the most pro-U.S. of all major groups.
 They have a historic fear of persecution by the Arab majority and want to, at the very least, preserve the autonomy of the post-1991 Gulf war period.
 Many younger Kurds want to go beyond autonomy to outright independence.
-The Kurds are trying to secure the city of Kirkuk, which the Kurds covet as a source of oil, and possibly part of the city of Mosul.
-The Kurds achieved language in the new constitution requiring a vote by December 2007 on whether Kirkuk might formally join the Kurdish administered region.
-For now, both major Kurdish factions are participating in Iraqi politics, the PUK more so than the KDP.
-PUK leader Talabani was IGC president in November 2003, and the KDP's Barzani led it in April 2004.
-Talabani is Iraq's president.
-On June 12, 2005, the 111-seat Kurdish regional assembly (also elected on January 30, 2005) named Barzani "president of Kurdistan."
-Yet, Barzani participated extensively in negotiations on the new Iraqi constitution.
+The Kurds, both through legal procedures as well as population movements, are trying to secure the city of Kirkuk, which the Kurds covet as a source of oil.
+The Kurds achieved insertion of language in the permanent constitution requiring a vote by December 2007 on whether Kirkuk might formally join the Kurdish administered region.
+For now, both major Kurdish factions - the Patriotic Union of Kurdistan (PUK) led by Jalal Talabani, and the Kurdistan Democratic Party (KDP) led by Masud Barzani - are participating in Iraqi politics, the PUK more so than the KDP.
+Both were on the IGC; Talabani went on to become Iraq's president, while Barzani, on June 12, 2005, was named "president of Kurdistan" by the 111-seat Kurdish regional assembly that was elected on January 30, 2005.

 Shiite Islamists: Ayatollah Sistani, SCIRI, Da'wa Party, and Sadr.
 Shiite Islamist organizations have emerged as the strongest factions in post-Saddam politics; Shiites constitute about 60% of the population but were under-represented in all pre-2003 governments.
 Several Shiite factions cooperated with the U.S. regime change efforts of the 1990s, but others had no contact with the United States.
+Several of the Shiite factions openly supported Hezbollah and criticized Israel during the July-August 2006 Israel-Hezbollah conflict.

-The undisputed Shiite religious leader, Grand Ayatollah Ali al-Sistani, maintained a low profile during Saddam Hussein's regime and was not involved in U.S.-backed regime change efforts during the 1990s.
-As the "marja-e-taqlid" (source of emulation) and, since 1992, as the most senior of the four Shiite clerics that lead the Najaf-based "Hawza al-Ilmiyah" (a grouping of seminaries), he is a major political
+The undisputed Shiite religious leader, Grand Ayatollah Ali al-Sistani, remained in Iraq, albeit with a low profile, during Saddam Hussein's regime, and he was not involved in U.S.-backed regime change efforts during the 1990s.
+As the "marja-e-taqlid" (source of emulation) and, since 1992, as the most senior of the four Shiite clerics that lead the Najaf-based "Hawza al-Ilmiyah" (a grouping of seminaries), he is a major political force in post-Saddam politics.
+He has a network of agents (wakils) throughout Iraq and in countries where there are large Shiite communities.
+About 84 years old, Sistani was born in Iran and studied in Qom, Iran, before relocating to Najaf at the age of 21.
+His mentor, the former head of the Hawza, was